 Katie DyalFounder & Executive Director

 Katie Dyal has been passionate about the world’s water since childhood.
-Her love and knowledge of aquatic ecosystems increased as she studied, played and eventually gained her Masters in Water and Soil Science.
-Since then she has helped with local reef conservation efforts in Fiji and helped teach the local children.
+Her love and knowledge of aquatic ecosystems increased greatly as she studied, played, and eventually gained her Masters in Water and Soil Science.
+Since then she has helped with local reef conservation efforts in Fiji, Honduras, and Thailand as well as helping teach the local children about their oceanic habitats.
 She also worked as a field instructor teaching children about the Pacific Ocean on Catalina Island as well as an instructor aboard a sailing vessel along the California Channel Islands.
 She spent time working as a marine instructor in the Florida Keys, and working as dive master as well.
-Outside of Common Tides, she enjoys the Rocky and Smoky Mountains whenever she can.
+Outside of Common Tides, she enjoys exploring the Rocky and Smoky Mountains whenever she can.
+She also loves diving deep into yogic practices, especially yoga nidra.

 Dr. Robert EllisContributing Scientist